 \subsection{Thermal accumulation effect}

-The dependence of $\Delta T$ for the central particle from the 2D square-lattice ensemble on the nanoparticle number $N$ in each lateral edge is shown in Fig.~\ref{collective_number}: (a) with optical coupling effect and (b) without optical coupling effect.
-Nanoparticle radius $a=5$ nm.
-Four different lattice spacing are considered, $L=3a,~10a,~ 30a$ and $3000a$, respectively.
+The dependence of $\Delta T$ of the center of the 2D square-lattice ensemble on the nanoparticle number $N$ in each lateral edge is shown in Fig.~\ref{collective_number}: (a) with multiple scattering effect and (b) without multiple scattering effect.
+Four different lattice spacings are considered, $L=3a,~10a,~ 30a$ and $3000a$, respectively.
 The temperature increase $\Delta T=9.8$ K for the isolated single nanoparticle is also added for reference.

 For the compact ensembles ($L=3a$ and $10a$), $\Delta T$ increases nonlinearly with $N$.
-While for the loose ensemble ($L=30a$), a linear dependence of $\Delta T$ on $N$ can be observed, which is consistent with the reported results in Ref.\cite{Baffou2010}.
+While for the loose ensemble ($L=30a$), a linear dependence of $\Delta T$ on $N$ can be observed, which is consistent with the reported results in Ref. \cite{Baffou2010}.
 For the compact ensemble (e.g., $L=3a$), the temperature increase $\Delta T$ for the central nanoparticle is even less than that of the isolated single nanoparticle.
-For all the considered ensembles with different lattice spacing, the temperature increase $\Delta T$ without optical coupling effect increases linearly with $N$, as shown in Fig.~\ref{collective_number}(b).
-The strong optical coupling for the compact ensembles accouts for the non-linear dependence of the $\Delta T$ on $N$, observed in Fig.~\ref{collective_number}(a).
-For the extremely loose ensemble ($L=3000a$), the optical coupling and thermal accumulation effects are negligible, which accounts for the same temperature increase $\Delta T$ for the central nanoparticle as that of the isolated single nanoparticle.
+For all the considered ensembles with different lattice spacings, the temperature increase $\Delta T$ without multiple scattering effect increases linearly with $N$, as shown in Fig.~\ref{collective_number}(b).
+The strong multiple scattering for the compact ensembles accounts for the non-linear dependence of the $\Delta T$ on $N$, observed in Fig.~\ref{collective_number}(a).
+For the extremely loose ensemble ($L=3000a$), the multiple scattering and thermal accumulation effects are negligible, which accounts for the same temperature increase $\Delta T$ for the central nanoparticle as that of the isolated single nanoparticle.